 To qualify for the program you must be 65 years of age or older.

 Have a total household income of no more than $55,000.

 Have lived in the property or other qualifying property for at least three years,

 Own the property, or share joint ownership with your spouse, or be the sole beneficiary, or you and your spouse be the sole beneficiaries of a land trust

 Have no unpaid property taxes and special assessments on the property.

 For complete eligibility requirements and specific instructions, please contact the Henry County Treasurer at (309) 937-3576.

 Applications are available at the Henry County Treasurer’s office located in the courthouse in Cambridge.
 You can also call the office at (309) 937-3576 to have an application mailed to you.

-Applications must be filed on or before March 1, 2013 with the Henry County Treasurer.
+Applications must be filed on or before March 1st of every year with the Henry County Treasurer.